cmiller112000/getdata-031-project/README.md

 <p>
-In addition to tidying and creating a summarized dataset in the steps above, I also performed the following steps to auto-generated some of the associated documentation.
+In addition to tidying and creating a summarized dataset in the steps above, I also performed the following steps to auto-generate some of the associated documentation.
 </p>

 1. created a data dictionary from the final output data frame, containing the column